November 1, 2019

 If you or your partner – or either of your parents or grandparents – have ever suffered from depression, your children are at an elevated risk.
 It’s important to be able to recognize the signs of depression in kids and teenagers.
 (6) If you suspect that your child may have depression, talk to them about how they’ve been feeling, and take them in to your pediatrician for an evaluation.
 And if you’re a parent with depression, consider talking to your physician about your mental health.

 Depression is typically treated using antidepressants and psychotherapy.
 However, for some people, these treatments do not relieve depressive symptoms.
 Transcranial magnetic stimulation is FDA-approved to treat patients aged 18 years and older with depression who do not respond to antidepressants.
 But TMS has also been shown to be a safe and effective treatment in children and teens diagnosed with depression.
-(7)
+(7) Learn more about TMS therapy success rates.

 1. University of Edinburgh.
 Origins of depression brought into focus in large-scale genetic study.
 ScienceDaily.
 Published February 05, 2019.
 Click Here.
 Accessed October 7, 2019